a8m/syncmap/README.md

 `syncmap` didn't copy the code of `sync/map.go` and replace its identifiers.
 Instead, it reads the `sync/map.go` from your `GOROOT`, parses it into an `*ast.File`, and runs a few mutators that bring it to the desired state.
-Check the [code](https://github.com/a8m/syncmap/blob/master/syncmap.go#L91) from for information.
+Check the [code](https://github.com/a8m/syncmap/blob/master/syncmap.go#L91) for more information.

-__How can we make sure it will continue to work?__ - I'm running the daily CI test on _TravisCI_.
+__How can we make sure it will continue to work?__ - I'm running a daily CI test on _TravisCI_.

 ### Benchmarks
 Benchmark tests were taken from the `sync` package.